Anchoring on the coast: co-designing an anchor framework Blackpool Teaching Hospitals NHS Foundation Trust

 Communities living on the Fylde Coast, which comprises Blackpool, Fylde and Wyre, experience wide inequalities in health and wealth.
 Blackpool is the most deprived local authority in England and eight of England’s 10 most deprived small areas are in Blackpool.
 Being a coastal area adds additional dimensions to high levels of deprivation, due to longstanding challenges in the economy and employment.

 The links between employment and health are well evidenced, and the role of anchor institutions in this context is therefore important.
-This project led by Blackpool Teaching Hospitals NHS Foundation Trust (BTH) aims to develop a framework to allow BTH to use its economic power as an employer of 7,500 staff with turnover of £552 million to contribute to the economic, environmental and social fabric of the Fylde Coast and reduce health inequalities.
+This project led by Blackpool Teaching Hospitals NHS Foundation Trust (BTH) involved the development of a framework to allow BTH to use its economic power as an employer of 7,500 staff with turnover of £552 million to contribute to the economic, environmental and social fabric of the Fylde Coast and reduce health inequalities.

 For more information about this project, please contact Dr Heather Catt, Consultant in Public Health, Blackpool Teaching Hospitals NHS Foundation Trust.